samueltuoyo15/Redis-Clone-Mvp/README.md

 # SamsDataStore TCP Server ⚡️

 ## Overview
-SamsDataStore Clone MVP is a high-performance, in-memory key-value store built in Go, designed to emulate a subset of Redis functionalities.
+SamsDataStore MVP is a high-performance, in-memory key-value store built in Go, designed to emulate a subset of Redis functionalities.
 This project demonstrates robust TCP networking, efficient RESP (REdis Serialization Protocol) parsing, and concurrent data handling with Time-To-Live (TTL) support, making it an excellent foundation for distributed caching or real-time data storage solutions. 🚀

 ## Features
 - **Concurrent TCP Server**: Manages multiple client connections simultaneously using goroutines for high throughput.